prateekdceit06/mled_project/README.md

 ## Example Configuration File

-Below is an example of a configuration file:
+Below is an example of a configuration file for a three-layers MLED architecture:

 ```json
 {